Now is an exciting time to be Boring in Norfolk!

 A team of students called The Warwick Boring Team are heading to LA next month to compete in Elon Musk’s the Boring Company’s tunnelling competition.
 They will build their tunnelling machine and test it against competitors to get top spot.

-Warwick Boring have succeeded into finals of one of the most prestigious tunnelling competitions organised by The Boring Company.
+Warwick Boring have succeeded into the finals of one of the most prestigious tunnelling competitions organised by The Boring Company.
 They got shortlisted into 12 teams out of nearly 400 applicants, making them top 3% worldwide.

 The main competition’s evaluation aspect is on how fast other team’s boring machines could dig tunnels.
-Currently, Tunnel Boring machines speed is 14x times slower than garden snail and cost from $100 million to $1 billion per mile.
+Currently, Tunnel Boring machines speed is 14x times slower than a garden snail and costs from $100 million to $1 billion per mile.
 The team will be competing against other top universities (MIT, TUM, ETH Zurich etc.) and industry tunnelling professionals.

 All teams are set to build their own prototypes and demonstrate its operation to build 30m long and 500mm wide tunnels.